mirror/chromium/mojo/public/cpp/bindings/README.md

 it once it arrives, and then invokes the callback with the deserialized parameters.

+### Creating a service in a different sequence / thread.

 ### Connection Errors

 If a pipe is disconnected, both endpoints will be able to observe the connection